“You want to learn better defense to impress Himura,” he summarized, “as your inevitable infatuation with him has finally developed.”

 How long he’d been standing here he wasn’t sure — it could have been minutes or hours — but eventually he felt as if he was at last ready to move.
 Where he would go and what he would do he likewise wasn’t sure, but the moment finally seemed right.
 So he lifted his hand to toss what remained of his latest cigarette into the water unfinished before he turned to walk away, but found himself frozen as a figure appeared in the corner of his eye and footfalls sounded across the planks of the lengthy bridge.

 He knew Sano’s tread as well as his own, and he thought his heart slowed with each step toward him until it stopped entirely.
-He was dying to look, to see the noontime brightness picking out the subtle differences of shade in Sano’s hair, gilding his smooth skin, sparkling in his eyes, but he did not move.
-He could not move.
+He ached to look, to see the noontime brightness picking out the subtle differences of shade in Sano’s hair, gilding his smooth skin, sparkling in his eyes, but he didn’t move.
+He couldn’t move.
 What he might see in those eyes when he turned his own in that direction kept him paralyzed.
 He was Saitou Hajime, dependent on no other person for his own fulfillment, and yet he could not move.

 These continual reminders of his identity were having little effect.
 The terrible, wonderful presence nearly at his side was enough to make him forget himself in an instant.